 A child above seven years of age and fewer than twelve is liable if he has attained sufficient maturity of understanding to judge of the nature and consequences of his conduct on that occasion.
-(S. 83).
+(S.

 The act of the child, viz., stealing the necklace and selling it at a lesser price showed that he had attained a sufficient maturity of understanding to judge of the nature and consequences of his conduct, and his act, therefore, amounted to theft.

 Act of a person of unsound mind:

 Section 84 lays down that a person is exonerated from criminal liability of doing an act by reason of unsoundness of mind, if he, at the time of doing the act, is either incapable of knowing (a) the nature of the act, or (b) that he is doing what is either wrong or contrary to law.
 The accused is not protected if he knew at the time of doing an act that what he was doing was wrong, even though he did not know that it was contrary to law, and also if he knew that what he was doing was contrary to law even though he did not know that it was wrong.
 In order to bring the case within the exemption under Section 84 it has to be clearly established that at the time of committing the offence the accused was labouring under a defect of reason that he was rendered incapable of knowing the nature of the act, or that he was doing what was wrong or contrary to law.